edalorzo/fundamental-programming/README.rst

 	at com.fasterxml.jackson.databind.deser.std.StdValueInstantiator.createFromObjectWith(StdValueInstantiator.java:274)
 	...
 14 more

 So, the first change we must do is change the way we build our validation barrier in the controller.
-We no longer need to use bean validation or BindingResult objects.
+We no longer need to use bean validation or ``BindingResult`` objects since we're guarantee that if the object reaches our controller method it is completely valid.
+If it is invalid, it will fail in the deserialization phase, though.

 .. code-block:: java